kohlerpg/kohlerpg.github.io/_pages/now.md

 ---
 <p>What have I been up to lately?
 Here's a lists of things that I'm working on, what I'm listening to and what I'm watching.
 Of course I'm continously working on this site.</p>
 ## Photography
-- Working on transferring my photo portfolio to Adobe Portfolio.
-After years of SmugMug I decided to make the switch and stop paying for both.
+- Working on tweaking  by Adobe Portfolio site.
-- Planning the move of my Lightroom library to my Synology NAS.
+- Moving my LightRoom library to my NAS.
+- Been doing some birding lately, have been getting some great shots of Vermillion Flycatchers.

 ## Music
 - Been on a Bryan Ferry kick lately.
 Recently purchased <i>Let's Stick together</i> and <i>In your mind</i>.
 Both excellent, but have been listening to the latter the most.